Like it or hate it, if your audience is online, they are probably on Facebook.

 But Facebook is far more than an advertising platform.
 It’s an engagement platform.

-Earlier this year, Mark Zuckerberg spoke about Facebook’s goals to build communities.
+Last year, Mark Zuckerberg spoke about Facebook’s goals to build communities.
 Online communities where people are actively engaged, not just sitting back and consuming information.

 This is important, hold this thought and read on.